koliqi/imx23-olinuxino/README.md

 executing binary images in special format from different locations including
 MMC/SD card and NAND flash."  *)
 Binary image is called a boot stream (.bs).
 Boot stream consists of a series of
-smaller bootable images (bootlets) and finaly with binary image of kernel.
-Linking
+smaller bootable images (bootlets) that when all together create the binary image
-bootlets with kernel and converting from elf format to raw boot stream is done
+of the kernel.
+Linking bootlets with kernel and converting from elf format to raw
-with utility elftobs.
-In this package, utility elftobs2 is located in directory
+boot stream is done with utility elftobs.
+In this package, utility elftobs2 is
-elftosb-0.3.
+located in directory elftosb-0.3.

-Change into directory elftosb-0.3 and make symbolic link into compilers default
+Switch into directory elftosb-0.3 and make symbolic link into compilers default
 PATH:
 ```
 $: sudo ln -s `pwd`/elftosb2 /usr/sbin/